-- In 2003, the assessment ratios supplied by 76 percent of local assessors were adopted without change as State equalization rates and that rate of adoption is expected to increase to more than 80 percent in 2004; - Preparation of equalization rates has been accelerated so that all school districts across the State can now use current equalization rates for their school tax levies, instead of using modified rates from prior years; - The number of complaints on preliminary equalization rates by local officials has dropped, resulting in reduced costs for rate complaint hearings and improved State-local relations.
-The percentage of cities and towns that filed complaints was approximately 6 percent in 2003, as compared to 36 percent a decade ago; - The Office has integrated nationally accepted standards and techniques, such as computer assisted appraisal studies and residential sales studies within its equalization rate process, thereby reducing its reliance on costly appraisals.
+- In 2004, the assessment ratios supplied by 81 percent of local assessors were adopted without change as State equalization rates and that rate of adoption is expected to increase again in 2005; - Preparation of equalization rates has been accelerated so that all school districts across the State can now use current equalization rates for their school tax levies, instead of using modified rates from prior years; - As a result of the acceleration of the preparation of equalization rates, localities and the State can now analyze market data on the same cycle, creating opportunities for efficiencies in intergovernmental collaboration; - The number of complaints on preliminary equalization rates by local officials has dropped, resulting in reduced costs for rate complaint hearings and improved State-local relations.
+The percentage of cities and towns that filed complaints was approximately 3 percent in 2004, as compared to 36 percent a decade ago; - The Office has integrated nationally accepted standards and techniques, such as computer assisted appraisal studies and residential sales studies within its equalization rate process, thereby reducing its reliance on costly appraisals.
 The percentage of localities where residential appraisals are needed has been reduced from 100 percent in 1994 to less than 10 percent in 2003; and - Since 1994-95, the continuing base cost of the Office's equalization program has been reduced from \$17 million to \$14 million.